cancer-research-data-inside/lymphoma/Readme.md

 3. Select mining and adjust dogecoin to 100%.
 4. Now you will see the number under dogecoin increasing.

-We believe dogecoin represent loves and cares.
-Now you are seeing loves and cares being generated continuously.
+We believe dogecoins are loves, cares and encourages.
+Now you are seeing loves, cares and encourages being generated continuously.

 Even this guy love this cute coin :).